AvbNull/WBChromoCalc/README.md

 # WBChromoCalc
-Program used for claculating min/maxes of genetic qualities of Worldbox
+Program used for claculating min/maxes of genetic qualities in Worldbox

 Features:
 - :small_blue_diamond: Minimum/Maximum Loci